tilos/AWebServer/README.md

 AWebServer
 ==========
 is a Http-Server for Arduino with full file managing support on SD card, file system time support (NTP), UDP broadcast discovery and optionaly Json support.
+This repository is designed as a single sketch for testing and developing purposes.
+If you prefer it as a library take https://github.com/tilos/AtMegaWebServer

 The code is based on the TinyWebServer Library, Copyright (C) 2010 Ovidiu Predescu https://github.com/ovidiucp/TinyWebServer.